easy-updates-manager/easy-updates-manager/readme.txt

 == Changelog ==
 = 5.0.0 =
+Released 2015-03-24

-In version 5.0.0 we completely re-wrote the plugin to offer a faster and more secure experiance.
-You will also notice that we added lots more settings to cover almost every aspect of updates.
+In version 5.0.0 we completely re-wrote the plugin to offer a faster and more secure experience.
+You will also notice that we added lots more settings to cover almost every aspect of managing updates.

-* Complete re-write of Disable Updates Manager.
+* Complete re-write of Disable Updates Manager with new user interface.
+* Now compatible with WordPress Multisite installations.
 * New name: Easy Updates Manager
 * New contributor: <a href="https://profiles.wordpress.org/ronalfy">ronalfy</a>